infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/violations.md

 Level 3 Violation (Red)

 : The pilot is disconnected from the server but can continue the flight offline.
-The pilot will not be able to return to the Expert Server after the flight has been ended, with access being restricted for 7 days following this.
+The pilot will not be able to return to the Expert Server after the flight has been ended, with access being restricted for 7 days following this

 ![Level 3 Violation](_images/manual/frames/violation-level3.png)

 In addition, Violations are kept on a pilot’s record and therefore, if a pilot continues to receive Violations (**Level 2** and **Level 3** only), Expert Server access will be restricted for longer.
-Currently no more than five **Level 2** and/or **Level 3** Violations can be received within a 365 day rolling period for access to the server.
+Currently, no more than five **Level 2** and/or **Level 3** Violations can be received within a 365 day rolling period for access to the server.